 This works because used fish tank water is full of nitrogen and other nutrients that plants need to thrive.
 This can be used in place of any other type of fertilizer.

 Employ Fireplace Ashes

 Fireplace ash is rich in potassium and calcium carbonate.
 If your soil is too acidic, it'll help to balance out the pH, so your plants are better able to absorb the nutrients that are present in the soil.
-Use it in place of basic garden fertilizer and garden lime.
+Use it in place of garden lime.

 Make Your Own Compost

 Save your fruit and vegetable scraps, newspapers, grass clippings, and other compostable materials.
 Use them to start a compost bin or pile.
 Add a bit of water from time to time, and turn your pile to speed up the composting process.